rhempel/ansible-playbooks/README.md

 variable that you have placed in the vault, you will be asked to provide a password (and a confirmation).

+# Setting yourself up as an admin user on the Raspberry Pi

 Next we run another playbook that changes the default pi user password to something from this Ansible vault, and then adds me as a new user with sudo, adds me to all the standard pi groups and adds my public ssh key from GitHub so